Last updated on: July 10, 2026

 Add node capacity to the cluster

-Adding or freeing up node capacity can resolve pending problems with pods by making more nodes available.
+Adding or freeing node capacity can resolve pending problems with pods by providing more resources for scheduling when nodes lack sufficient CPU or memory.
 There are two ways to do this: Either you can add more nodes to the cluster, or you can stop or scale down existing workloads (by, for example, modifying ReplicaSet configurations) to free up node resources.
+High memory usage or insufficient cpu on current nodes are common signs that cluster scaling is the right fix, and cluster autoscaling can dynamically add capacity when scheduling is blocked by insufficient resources.

 Best practices for preventing pending problems in pods